ncros3/rustboy/assets/ASSET.md

 Here can be found custom logo for the project.
+Use the STARGAZE font for the project title.